Management Incentives to Know If Aviation SMS Management Is Efficient

 - Prioritize items that need to be mitigated.

-But why look at frequency of safety meetings, rather than just an overall number?
-Both total number and frequency ultimately measure the same number: number of safety meetings in a certain amount of time.
+But why look at the frequency of safety meetings, rather than just an overall number?
+Both total number and frequency ultimately measure the same number: the number of safety meetings in a certain amount of time.
 However, frequency takes this a step further by putting that number in context.

-In other words, 32 safety meetings in 5 months does not provide the clarity that 1 safety meeting per 4.6 days.
+In other words, 32 safety meetings in 5 months do not provide the clarity that 1 safety meeting per 4.6 days.
 The second metric allows you to immediately establish that safety meetings are being held once per week.
 The first metric does not.
-Safety meetings frequency is another essential aviation leading indicator and is also a very common key performance indicator (KPI) or safety performance indicator (SPI) for most aviation service providers having more than 100 employees.
+Safety meeting frequency is another essential aviation leading indicator and is also a very common key performance indicator (KPI) or safety performance indicator (SPI) for most aviation service providers having more than 100 employees.

 3 – Repeating the Same Work